Child Study Centre

 What's involved in a typical visit?

-If you have registered with us and your child is the right age for one of our studies, we will email or write you, describing our study.
-If you are happy to take part in it, we will arrange a convenient time for your visit.
+If you have registered with us and your child is the right age for one of our studies, we will email or write to you, describing our study.
+Some studies take place online via Zoom and if you are happy to take part our researchers will arrange a date and time to fit in with you and your child.
+However if a study can only be carried out face to face, we will arrange a convenient time for you to visit the Child Study Centre.

-When you and your child arrive at the Child Study Centre, a friendly researcher will welcome you and offer you a drink.
+When you and your child arrive at the Centre, a friendly researcher will welcome you.
 We will explain the study to you again and will answer any questions you might have.
 We will also give you a consent form to sign, saying that you are happy for your child to participate.

 If for any reason your child decides against participating, you are free to withdraw them at any time.
 Once everyone is comfortable we will move to a nearby room to start the study.
 You will be with your child at all times.

-You can also bring along siblings – we have plenty of toys and drawing materials to keep them entertained during your visit, as well as baby changing facilities and spare nappies (just in case!)
+Please let us know if you want to bring along siblings and another adult to look after them – we have plenty of toys and drawing materials to keep them entertained during your visit, as well as baby changing facilities and spare nappies (just in case!).

 All of our studies are approved by the ethics committee at the University.
 Information about your child is confidential and all data is kept anonymous.